Censorship in the Republic of China (1912–1949): Wartime censorship (1938–1945)

 In 1941, during the Second Sino-Japanese War, the second volume of the book "Inside Asia", by John Gunther, was prohibited and censored by the Chinese government.
 Following the 1942–1943 American dollar bond scandal, Nationalist leader Chiang Kai-shek blocked newspapers from publishing the corruption allegations against finance minister H.H.
 Kung, also one of Chiang's relatives through marriage.

 To protest censorship by the ROC government, Xinhua Daily marked articles censored by the government through techniques such as "opening a skylight" (leaving blank space where a censored article out have been) or explicit statements like "following deleted by order".
 In an effort to protect readers from being detected, Xinhua Daily generally printed only ads on the front cover.

 In the 1940s, the ROC government sought to prevent the release of Hollywood films which it viewed as insulting to China or Chinese people.

+During Japan's rule of Taiwan since the First Sino-Japanese War, Japanese colonial authorities had banned Chinese language use and newspapers written in Chinese.
+After the Japanese surrender, the ROC took control of Taiwan in 1946.
+There, the ROC banned Japanese books and, in 1947, banned newspapers written in Japanese.

 Communist rebellion (1945–1949)

 Among the progressive periodicals censored by the Nationalist government was the digest Wencui Weekly.
 In May 1946, authorities seized copies of the magazine and prohibited Shanghai publishing houses from printing it.
 Wencui Weekly sought to evade censorship by using covers with different titles.
 On 21 July 1947, KMT agents arrested the manager of its covert printing factory and two of the workers, tortured them, and executed them later in 1947.